ERNE196077/minnowmax-rgbled/README.md

 		left,  // Numer of leds in the left side
 		30);  // Desired margin to start taking the color lectures (30 should work fine)
 ```
+## TODO
+The basic functions of the driver works fine in the MinnowboardMax platform but more work needs to be done to convert this in a robust entertainment center.
+* Develop a Linux service to receive the petitions
+* Add more animations
+* Develop a cloud service to receive cellphone notifications and act accordingly
+* Create a UDP infrastructure to receive the led color information from other computers.

+## Contact
+Please report any issue, suggestion or claim to my personal mail ramoscaciqueernesto@hotmail.com